rcrowther/django-image-lite/README.md

 - [Management Commands](#management-commands)

+## Installation
+For most users, PiPy.
+The ImageLite core has no migrations, users build custom models for image repositories.
+However, you must declare the app core in settings, otherwise the app will not be able to find image filters, so you'll get a stream of nasty ''module not found' errors,

+        INSTALLED_APPS = [
+            ...
+            'image.apps.ImageLiteConfig',
+        ]

+Also, you may want to cross-check or declare in settings.py where images will go,

+    MEDIA_ROOT = BASE_DIR / 'files_upload'
+    MEDIA_URL = '/images/'

+And there are a couple of configuration options for searching for filters (SEARCH_APP_DIRS=True is default, anyway),

+    IMAGES = [
+        {
+            'SEARCH_APP_DIRS': True,
+            'SEARCH_MODULES': [
+            ],
+        },
+    ]

 ## Image Repository models
 ### Overview
 New repositories can be made by subclassing the the core model.
 Reasons you may want to customise repositories,